If your family is anything like ours then you must surely know that wrapping virtually anything in a tortilla can only make it better.

-Using a layer of plastic or wax paper will help you lift off the dough once it’s done.
+Using a layer of plastic or waxed paper will help the dough to lift off easily and stay in perfect shape.

-Don’t worry about consistent thickness–the press will take care of that.
+We have a handy hint for this.
+You needn’t worry about consistent thickness; the press will take care of that.

-To make sure your tortillas are all the same size, we suggest using an ice cream scooper to ensure you use the same amount of dough for every tortilla.
+To make sure they are all the same size, we suggest using an ice cream scoop to get the same amount of dough to every tortilla.

 This is our favorite tortilla flour.
+It translates as dough flour.
 It is naturally gluten-free and makes the best tortillas and tamales.

-It differs slightly from corn flour since its corn is soaked in lime water.
+It differs slightly from corn flour as the corn is soaked in lime water.

-All of the tortilla makers featured in our reviews offer consistent results.
+Any of the tortilla makers featured in our review will achieve thin and even results.

-Since they don’t offer an option for you to customize the thickness of your tortillas, some users choose to add multiple layers of waxed paper above the dough for an even thinner finish.
+As they don’t offer adjustable thickness, some users choose to add multiple layers of waxed paper above the dough to give an even thinner finish.

-Tortilla presses are a great way to get all of the family involved in the meal preparation process.
-The best part about them is their multi-functionality!
+Tortilla presses are a great way to get all of the family involved in meal preparation.

-Whatever you decide to do with your tortilla maker, we hope that you have many wonderful cooking experiences!
+Whatever you decide to do with the best tortilla maker, we hope that you have many wonderful cooking experiences.